ccampo133/log2fluent/README.md

-as potential disk I/O overhead, log rotation requirements, etc. In some (admittedly rare) scenarios, such as those with limited resources or with ultra-high-throughput requirements, it may be beneficial to avoid writing logs to disk and instead stream them directly to fluent.
+as potential disk I/O overhead, log rotation requirements, etc. In some (admittedly rare) scenarios, such as those with limited resources or with ultra-high-throughput requirements, it may be beneficial to avoid writing logs to disk and instead stream them directly to Fluent.

 If you're using Docker, the first approach I would recommend is to use Docker's native logging driver for